-If you are looking for a fun educational project that gets kids having active fun outdoors and learning about science and nature at the same time, I have a tree leaf identification project that fits that bill perfectly!
+If you are looking for an educational project that gets kids having fun outdoors, a tree leaf identification project is perfect!
+They will actively be learning about science and nature at the same time.
 Not only will kids have fun hunting for different types of trees, they will also learn tree leaf identification skills that will stick with them for life.
 Tree identification for kids starts with leaf shape and progresses to other factors to consider for less well known trees.

 How To Teach Kids About Tree Leaf Identification

-Through these tree identification activities for kids, they will learn how to identify a type of tree by looking primarily at its leaves which are often the easiest way for quick tree identification.
-They will also learn to look at the tree bark and tree seeds for further tree identification clues.
-For example, an oak tree may easily be identified by the leaf shape but to discover the species of oaks, you may need to delve further into the tree characteristics.
+Through these tree identification activities for kids, they will learn several ways to identify trees.
+First, they will learn how to identify a type of tree by looking primarily at its leaves.
+This is often the easiest way for quick tree identification.
+Additionally, they will learn to look at the tree bark and tree seeds for further tree identification clues.
+For example, an oak tree may easily be identified by the leaf shape.
+However, to discover the species of oaks, you may need to delve further into the tree characteristics.

 Leaf Shape Tree Leaf Identification

-You will need to start the tree leaf identification project with a trip to the library to get a tree identification manual or field guide.
+To begin, you will need to start the tree leaf identification project with a trip to the library.
+There you can get a tree identification manual or field guide.

 Alternatively, you can use Arbor Day Foundation “What Tree Is That?” online resource which is a series of electronic field guides.
-Or download a tree identification app, such as the Leafsnap app from the researchers at Columbia University, the University of Maryland, and the Smithsonian Institution.
-While tree identification apps are super useful, I would suggest them as checkers for your kind of tree findings based on
+Or download a tree identification app.
+One example app is the Leafsnap app from the researchers at Columbia University, the University of Maryland, and the Smithsonian Institution.
+I would suggest using tree identification apps only to double check your own findings.
+You will learn so much through the process of identification that will be lost if you use the app first.

-You will also want to provide your child with a notebook where they can record their work as they go and/or a poster board.
+You will also want to provide your child with a notebook and or a poster board.
+Here they can record their work as they go.
 They will need pencil or pen and scotch tape as well.

 Tree Leaf Identification Activity Instructions:

-Teach children how to classify trees and identify the tree species using your chosen identification resource guide, online resource, or app.
-Then they can learn to record scientific names and the species of tree.
+First teach children how to classify trees.
+Then, teach them how to identify the tree species using your chosen identification resource guide, online resource, or app.
+Finally, they can learn to record scientific names and the species of tree.

 Make sure children know the difference between coniferous trees (needle-shaped or scalelike leaves) and broadleaf trees (flat leaves).
 A dichotomous key then be used to help narrow down the possibilities.

-There is a study lesson about the difference between coniferous trees and deciduous trees here and that basic step is an important part of the tree identification process.
+There is a study lesson about the difference between coniferous trees and deciduous trees here.
+That basic step is an important part of the tree identification process.
 Trees which display fall color and usually deciduous so this is a helpful clue in autumn months.

-Help them identify whether tree leaves are simple leaves or compound leaves and how they are arranged on the same twig.
+How are the leaves arranged on the same twig?
+Help them identify whether tree leaves are simple leaves or compound leaves.
 A simple leaf will have a single leaf blade with a bud at the base of the leafstem.
-A compound leaf, however, has more than one blade and all of these leaf blades are attached to a single leafstem.
+A compound leaf, however, has more than one blade.
+Furthermore, all of these leaf blades are attached to a single leafstem.
 Common trees with compound leaves are hickory, walnut, and pecan trees.
-Maple, sycamore, and sweet gum are all examples of Common North American trees with simple leaf structure are sugar maple, sycamore, elm, oak, and sweet gum.
+Maple, sycamore, and sweet gum are all examples of Common North American trees.
+They all have simple leaf structure as do sugar maple, sycamore, elm, oak, and sweet gum.

 This tree leaf identification project can be arranged and presented in various ways in order to suit your child’s personality.
 It can even be adjusted to meet the needs of several children of varying ages.